Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 \textbf{Mechanism: why misalignment can reduce projection gains.} To explain when and why the projection gains shrink, we analyze Stage~2 diagnostic statistics reported in Appendix~\ref{app:stage2-diagnostics}; see Figures~\ref{fig:app_stage2_residual_q50}--\ref{fig:app_stage2_bad_sign_frac}.
-The diagnostics indicate that the degradation under misalignment is driven primarily by increased stationarity residuals and curvature mismatch, rather than by catastrophic denominator sign failures: (i) the Stage~2 residual norm grows with dimension and becomes especially large in the hardest misaligned regime, (ii) the projection denominator magnitude stays away from zero at typical quantiles, and (iii) the bad-sign fraction remains negligible, while (iv) the effective curvature statistic $\kappa$ stays near the nominal $1/\gamma$ reference in easy regimes but can deviate substantially in the hardest misaligned/high-uncertainty setting.
-These patterns are consistent with the geometric explanation: when $P$ and $\Sigma$ do not commute, the inverse operations implicit in projection mix uncertainty directions that are poorly aligned with risk directions, which can amplify estimation noise in the projected correction as $d$ grows.
+The diagnostics indicate that the degradation under misalignment is driven primarily by increased stationarity residuals and curvature mismatch, rather than by catastrophic denominator sign failures: (i) the Stage~2 residual norm grows with dimension and becomes especially large in the hardest misaligned regime, (ii) the projection denominator magnitude stays away from zero at typical quantiles, and (iii) the bad-sign fraction remains negligible, while (iv) the effective curvature statistic $\kappa_{\mathrm{curv}}$ stays near the nominal $1/\gamma$ reference in easy regimes but can deviate substantially in the hardest misaligned/high-uncertainty setting.
+These patterns are consistent with a geometric explanation: when $P$ and $\Sigma$ do not commute, the inverse operations implicit in the projection mix directions of uncertainty that are misaligned with risk directions, thereby amplifying estimation noise in the projected correction as $d$ grows.

 \textbf{Pathwise sanity check.} Figure~\ref{fig:crra_wealth_paths_d100} complements the decision-time RMSE with a trajectory-level view under common random numbers.
-In the aligned case, the on-the-fly Stage~2 teacher tracks the analytic $q$-reference closely along a realized path and reduces the deviation $\Delta\log X_t$ relative to the warm Stage~1 policy.
+In the aligned case, the on-the-fly Stage~2 teacher tracks the analytic $q$-reference closely along a realized path and reduces the deviation $\Delta\log X_t$ relative to the warm Stage~1 (DPO) policy.
 In the misaligned case, the teacher can deviate more noticeably under the same common-noise protocol, mirroring the reduced projection advantage in the hardest regimes of Figure~\ref{fig:crra_scaling_rmse} and motivating amortization/reliability mechanisms in interactive distillation.